 We believe that our past success is attributable to focusing on products and markets where we have significant expertise.
-Given our concentrations, we have established strong risk management practices including risk-based lending standards, self-established product and geographical limits, annual evaluations of income property loans and semi-annual top down and bottom up stress testing.
+Given our concentrations, we have established strong risk management practices including risk-based lending standards, self-established product and geographical limits, annual evaluations of income property loans and semi-annual stress testing.
 We expect to continue growing our loan portfolio.
 We do not expect our product or geographic concentrations to materially change.